ernestomr87/react-chess/README.md

 ## Getting started

-* First intall all the packages:
+* First install all the packages:

   ```shell
     yarn